Beef or Turkey Meatballs on a Foreman Grill Recipe

 2. In a large bowl, mix together the first 7 ingredients with your hands to combine well.

-4. Coat the grill plates with EVOO.
+4. Coat the grill plates with olive oil.
 Place as many meatballs on the grill as will fit without crowding too much and close the top.
 Cook for 5 minutes.
 Open the grill and move or turn over the meatballs.
 Cook for another 5 minutes or until the internal temperature reads 170°F. You will have to do this in batches.

 5. As the meatballs finish grilling place them on a clean platter.
 Serve with toothpicks as an appetizer or use them in pasta sauce or in soup.
 While turkey meatballs are wet when forming, they are sometimes dry after cooking.
 This is why they hold up well in soup, such as Italian Wedding Soup.
 A recipe follows.